Bologna Cathedral: Description

 The present interior is emphatically Baroque, giving an impression of majesty and grandeur.
 Among the works of art are an Annunciation by Ludovico Carracci (a fresco in the central lunette of the presbytery), a Romanesque Crucifixion in cedarwood, and a sculptured group in terracotta depicting the Compianto su Cristo morto ("Lament over the Dead Christ"), by Alfonso Lombardi, of the early 16th century.
 In the apse are early 20th-century paintings by Cesare Mauro Trebbi (1847–1931) including Saint Anne in Glory.

 Campanile

-The early campanile with the circular base has never been rebuilt, although from the 13th century onwards it has often been suggested that it should be, and the ancient internal structure is still visible.
+The early campanile is 40 m tall with a circular base has never been rebuilt.
+Instead, a new, external bell tower with a height of 70 m was built around the existing one sometime between the 12th and 13th centuries.
+The campanile is the second tallest tower in Bologna, behind the Asinelli Tower.